indika/blog/_posts/2013-10-25-cooking-with-chef-solo.md

 # Roles

-Can define using JSON or the Ruby DSL
+Can define using JSON or the Ruby DSL.
+Don't really need them.